-The Insula Lobe - One known role of this lobe is for visceral perception, that being conscious awareness of internal organs and various bodily states.
-For instance, when the bladder is empty, most are not consciously aware of it, but that changes when it becomes full, we then become aware of that organ.
-There may be times that people become more acutely aware of the heart beating, this perception is because of the insular cortex.
-The insular lobe helps in motor control to a certain extent and most of the time we are able to read our own emotions and be aware of them as a function of the insula.
+The Insula Lobe - A key role is visceral perception, that is, conscious awareness of internal organs and various bodily states.
+When the bladder is empty we are not consciously aware of it, but when it becomes full, we become aware of that organ.
+There may be times people become more acutely aware of the heart beating, this is due to the insular cortex.
+The gustatory cortex is responsible for taste perception.
+It is has two substructures: 1) the anterior insula, and 2) the frontal operculum (part of the frontal lobe).
+The insular lobe also enables us to read our own emotions and be aware of them as a function.